 I have pondered for a while whether the Bar to Captain Noel Chavasse’s Victoria Cross was awarded as an act of morale raising expediency?
 I wonder, from whom did the recommendation originate and who provided the witness testimony for the citation?
 Army Form W3121 was used for the recommendations of all gallantry awards during the Great War and the basis for the entry to the London Gazette.
 It recorded the unit, regimental number, rank and name, date, place and details of action for which the individual is commended.
 It was annotated to indicate the levels it had reached and the outcome of the recommendation.
 Any award that was made then had to be listed on a schedule and the schedule number entered on AF W3121.
 I have searched without success; I have no idea where to locate these documents and I suspect they may form part of the burnt records from the Blitz.

 Captain Chavasse’s commanding officer at the time of both VCs was Lieutenant Colonel J.R.
 Davidson, yet the format of the citations are very different (see first citation at end).
-Lieutenant Colonel Davidson visited Noel in hospital and wrote home to Captain Chavasse’s father, but no mention was made of a recommendation for a gallantry award.
+Lieutenant Colonel Davidson visited Noel in hospital following the fatal wound and wrote home to Captain Chavasse’s father, but no mention was made of a recommendation for a gallantry award.
 Neither was there anything in the battalion war diary, despite a whole string of other gallantry awards.
 However, neither of those is an unusual circumstance.
 What is unusual, though, is that, for the second time, Lord Derby, Secretary of State for War and Chairman of the Liverpool Cathedral Building Committee, contravened War Office rules, to write to Noel Chavasse’s father, the Bishop of Liverpool, to advise him of the granting of the Victoria Cross before it was officially approved.
 He had previously done so (whilst Under Secretary) for the first VC in 1916.

 On 5th September 1917 (a month after Noel’s death) Lord Derby wrote to advise the bishop that a Bar was to be granted to Noel’s VC: “I signed something last night which gave me the most mixed feelings of deep regret and great pleasure and that was the submission to His Majesty that a Bar be granted to the Victoria Cross gained by your son.
 There is no doubt whatsoever that this will be approved …I do not think there is one that will appeal to the British public more than the record for which this Bar is to be given, and as I said at the beginning of my letter, it was a great pleasure to think that this recognition of his services is thus recorded”.